Arctostaphylos franciscana: Conservation

-When the Laurel Hill Cemetery in San Francisco was bulldozed in 1947, it was thought that the Arctostaphylos franciscana went extinct.
+When the Laurel Hill Cemetery in San Francisco was bulldozed in 1947, it was thought that Arctostaphylos franciscana went extinct.
 In 2009, one wild specimen of the shrub was discovered in the Presidio by a local conservationist.
-Less than a month later, Caltrans transplanted this specimen to make way for the Doyle Drive Replacement Project.
+The land the plant was found on was part of the Caltrans Doyle Drive Replacement Project and was not protected, which prompted litigation.
+The single shrub found was moved and was used to try to reproduce the species.